-We also explore the relationship between the relative advantage of the proposed models and the data characteristics of the product SKU.
-We find that the ADL-intra-EWC model and the ADL-own-EWC model tend to have better forecasting performances compared to the ADL-intra model and the ADL-own model respectively for the SKU’s with high randomness and trend, while the ADL-intra-IC model and the ADL-own-IC model tend to have more advantages compared to the ADL-intra model and the ADL-own model respectively for the SKU’s with high randomness and trend, with a low proportion of outliers and low level of general variations, and with a low level of sales central tendency.
+We also explore the relationship between the improved forecasting performance of the proposed methods (compared to the methods with similar model specifications but overlook the structural break problem) and the data characteristics of the product SKU.
+We find that the ADL-intra-EWC model and the ADL-own-EWC model tend to have better forecasting performances compared to the ADL-intra model and the ADL-own model respectively for the SKUs with levels of randomness and trend.
+This suggests that our methods are especially beneficial for the products which are more difficult to forecast and with a trend in their sales.
+We also find that the ADL-intra-IC model and the ADL-own-IC model tend to accrue greater advantages compared to the ADL-intra model and the ADL-own model respectively for the SKU’s with a low proportion of outliers and promotion frequency, and with a low level of sales central tendency.
+The results are only exploratory.
+We may include more variables to capture the characteristics of the data.
+For example, some products are more sensitive to seasonal effects.
+However, we leave this problem for future research.

-The approach that we propose in this study is new to the area of retailer product sales forecasting, but we have also identified some areas where we feel further improvements could be beneficial.
-For example, Nagbe, Cugliari, and Jacques (2018)there are studies which use splines smoothing method to model seasonality, which were found useful for electricity data (Nagbe, Cugliari, & Jacques, 2018).
-For the EWC method, we combine five sets of forecasts based on ten different estimation windows using equal weights.
-The forecasting performance may potentially be improved by changing the number of the estimation windows, by changing the minimum length of the estimation windows, and by exploring alternative forecasting combination schemes (e.g., based on k-fold evaluation).
-For the IC method, (Clements & Hendry, 1999)Clements and Hendry (1999) summarize various correction schemes each of which may have different effects on the trade-off between the bias and the error variance.
-Furthermore, Ma et al. (2016) propose models which integrate both the intra- and the inter-category promotional information.
-Thus, we may further investigate how we can improve the forecasting performance with both the intra- and the inter-category promotional information while taking into account the structural change problem.
-A method alternative to the ADL-intra-EWC method and the ADL-intra-IC method is to directly model the changing process of the effect of the marketing activities.
-For example, the time-varying parameter model.
-However, a disadvantage of this method is that we need to make very strong assumptions of how the effect of the marketing activities change overtime. e.g., Foekens, Leeflang, and Wittink (1999) modelled the effect of the marketing activities as a linear function of previous promotional activities.
-The model has a sophisticated structure and was not developed for forecasting.
-Therefore, we leave the exploration of the potential of this type of model to future research. assumed that the effect of the marketing activities is a linear function of previous promotional activities.
-In summary, the models we proposed in this study produce consistently accurate forecasts.
-They also suffice the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.
+The methods we propose in this study is new to the area of forecasting retailer product sales at SKU level, but we have also identified areas where we feel further improvements in forecasting performance could be found.
+For example, we may use alternative methods to capture the seasonality.
+Nagbe, Cugliari, and Jacques (2018) used the splines smoothing method to model the seasonality for electricity demand(Nagbe, Cugliari, & Jacques, 2018).
+For the EWC method, we equally combine the forecasts generated by the ADL-intra model with ten different estimation windows.
+We may further explore the model’s forecasting performance with a different number of the estimation windows, and with different forecasting combination schemes (e.g., based on k-fold evaluation).
+For the IC method, we may explore the model’s forecasting performance when using different correction schemes (Clements & Hendry, 1999).
+For example, one alternative correction scheme is to first make adjustments to the one-step-ahead forecast, and then calculate the two-step-ahead forecast based on the value of the one-step-ahead forecast which has adjusted, and so forth.
+Ma et al. (2016) have proposed models which integrate both the intra- and the inter-category promotional information.
+Thus, it is possible that the forecasting performance might improve with both the intra- and the inter-category promotional information considering the structural change problem which we have brought to attention in this paper.
+Also, an alternative to the ADL-intra-EWC method and the ADL-intra-IC method is to directly model the change in the effect of the marketing activities, such as the time-varying parameter model.
+However, a disadvantage of this method is that we need to make strong assumptions of how the effects of the marketing activities change.
+For example, Foekens, Leeflang, and Wittink (1999) modeled the effect of marketing activities as a linear function of previous promotional activities.
+Their models were not developed for forecasting purposes.
+In summary, the methods we have proposed in this study produce consistently accurate forecasts.
+They also satisfy the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.

-Acknowledgement
+Acknowledgments

 We thank the IRI company for making the data available.
 All the analysis and findings in this paper based on the IRI dataset are by the authors and not by the IRI company.